-The Early Years Foundation Stage (EYFS) reforms and the new EYFS framework are due to become statutory in England in September 2021 [i].
+The Early Years Foundation Stage (EYFS) reforms and the new EYFS framework became statutory in England in September 2021 [i].
 It is intended that the reforms will support the social mobility ambitions of the government and improve outcomes for the most disadvantaged children to narrow development gaps at school entry.

 The reforms are also designed to reduce the bureaucracy in early years assessment and planning, allowing practitioners more time to spend developing a broad and rich curriculum, focusing on the needs of the children in their care.
 The new framework also incorporates specific Reception Year guidance and revised Early Learning Goals (ELGs) to ensure children have strong foundations and are ready to begin the National Curriculum in Year 1.